nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 **Matplotlib** is a plotting library in the scipy ecosystem of libraries.

-In this post we will try to understand how to create multiple plots in the same subplot

-Please make sure that you covered the [post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)

-In this post we will learn how to plot multiple plots on a single subplot
+In this post we will learn how to plot multiple subplots on a single Matplotlib figure

 <hr/>